Takerman/app-portfolio/wp-content/plugins/wpforms-lite/readme.txt

 WPForms allows you to create beautiful contact forms, feedback form, subscription forms, payment forms, and other types of forms for your site in minutes, not hours!

 At WPForms, user experience is our #1 priority.
-Our pre-built form templates and workflows make WPForms the most beginner friendly contact form plugin in the market.
+Our pre-built form templates and workflows make WPForms the most beginner friendly contact form plugin on the market.

 The WPForms Challenge guides you through creating your first form in under 5 minutes.
 We walk you through using the form builder all the way to adding a form to a page on your site!
 WPForms includes integrations for popular page builders like the WordPress Block Editor (Gutenberg), Classic Editor, Elementor, and Divi making the whole process seamless.